There are calories in food; find out how many by typing a food name into the Calorie Counter Australia Food Search Box to see nutrition facts:

 If you want to find calorie and other nutrition facts for food in Australia, Calorie Counter Australia is the right place to look.
-You have come to the right place because our massive food database is an easy-to-use record of nutrition in Australia, covering everything Australians eat.
+You have come to the right place because our massive food database is an easy-to-use record of nutrition in Australia.

-From both homegrown and imported sources, you will find the food you are looking for here (including market produce, branded supermarket products, fast-food products, good old Aussie home-cooked meals and even Bush Tucker!).
+From both homegrown and imported sources, you will find the food you are looking for here.
+We list market produce, branded supermarket products, fast-food products, good old Aussie home-cooked meals and even Bush Tucker!

 Just start typing a food name into the Food Search Box to quickly see nutrition values such as calories, kilojoules, carbohydrates and proteins for different amounts of the food you are researching